-But, if you’ve ever planned a last-minute adventure then you know that prices for those kinds of trips can sometimes be a lot higher than you’d like.
+But, if you’ve ever planned a last-minute adventure, you know that prices for those kinds of trips can sometimes be much higher than you’d like.
 Wise travelers plan their vacations far in advance to ensure that they get good deals.
-However, when you’re planning a trip that’s only a few weeks or days away, then that time may seem like it’s long past.
+However, when planning a trip that’s only a few weeks or days away, that time may seem like it’s long past.

-On the other hand, if you know how to find cheap last-minute flights, then not only will you go, but you’ll have extra money to spend on accommodations, food, and activities when you get to where you’re going, too.
+On the other hand, if you know how to find cheap last-minute flights, you will not only go, but you’ll also have extra money to spend on accommodations, food, and activities when you get to where you’re going.

-In this guide, we’ll tell you when, where, and how to find last-minute flight deals that will enable you to go on more trips, more often, and sooner, as well.
+In this guide, we’ll tell you when, where, and how to find last minute flight deals that will enable you to go on more trips more often and sooner.

 - Be Flexible About Your Destination

 - Fly During Less Desirable Hours

 - Also, Travel Midweek

 - Look for Last-Minute Deals on Social Media

 - Use Your Points and Miles

 - Sign Up for Flight Deal Subscription Services